fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmADServicePrincipal.md

 ```

 ### -EndDate
-The effective end date of the credential usage.
+Specifies the effective end date of the credential usage.
 The default end date value is one year from today.
 For an "asymmetric" type credential, this must be set to on or before the date that the X509 certificate is valid.